BBSRC Networks help Holiferm turn greentech breakthrough into growing business

 “Everything’s happened at a million miles an hour,” James reflects.
 “Commercialisation’s an unrelenting challenge.
 Big companies aren’t interested in clever ideas that work in a university lab.
 They want to know you’ll consistently produce exactly what they want in the quantities they need.”

-With Ben as CEO, an R&D lab on Manchester Science Park and a 600-litre, 20-25 tonnes/year pilot plant on the brink of commissioning at SciTech Daresbury in Cheshire, Holiferm is now hard at work delivering clean growth and high-value jobs.
+With Ben as CEO, an R&D lab on Manchester Science Park and a 600-litre, 20-25 tonnes/year pilot plant on the brink of commissioning at SciTech Daresbury, Holiferm is now hard at work delivering clean growth and high-value jobs.
 Next steps include a major recruitment drive and development of a 1000 tonnes/year manufacturing facility (ref 3).
 Even as this case study was being finalised, German chemicals colossus BASF announced a strategic technology cooperation with Holiferm to develop a state-of-the-art production process for sustainable biosurfactants – clear confirmation that Ben and James have taken the right route in their quest for commercial success.

 “In just eight years, we’ve learned vast amounts about establishing a business and what that means in terms of making contacts and connections.
 The importance of the BBSRC NIBB support in helping us do this – and ultimately contribute to UK competitiveness and clean growth – can’t be overstated”